By J. L. Starkey

 Hoping to bring a smile to someone’s day, I shared a photo of my grandfather with Pee Wee, his swearing parrot.

 Yep – Grandpa really did teach Pee Wee to swear, but he didn’t stop there.
 I learned just this week that Pee Wee was also trained to eat sunflower seeds right out of Grandpa’s mouth!

 Both “skills,” incidentally, frustrated Grandma to no end.

-How about the time he met my Grandma in the ER after a drunken Chicago brawl?
+How about the story of how he and Grandma first met, when she was an ER nurse and Grandpa needed to be stitched up after a drunken Chicago brawl?
 Or how about that Felix the Cat tattoo that he had?
-(Six-year-old me is still in shock over that one, because tattoos were for young people, and Grandpa was really really old…or so my young mind reasoned, anyway.)
+(Six-year-old me is still in shock over that one, because tattoos were for young people, and Grandpa was really really old…or so my young mind reasoned.)